MinecraftPluginDevs/minecraftplugindevs.github.io/README.md

 # Our Website
 You can see it here: [https://minecraftplugindevs.github.io/](https://minecraftplugindevs.github.io/)

-Written by JackTheWebDev in vanilla JavaScript and HTMl
+Written by JackTheWebDev in vanilla JavaScript and HTML